Klimentk6/Alternative-poker/README.md

 4. If there are multiple players with the same highest total, the game enters a \"tie\" mode where players compete for the already placed points.

 The game can continue for several rounds, and the overall winner is the player with the highest total score after a predetermined number of rounds.

-## How to Play
-1. Compile and run the C++ console application.
-2. Follow the on-screen instructions to start the game.
-3. Review your cards, place your bets, and reveal the cards as prompted by the game.

-## Strategy
-This game combines elements of chance and strategic planning.
-Players must evaluate both their own cards and the potential hands of their opponents to succeed.